Rapid mixing in positively weighted restricted Boltzmann machines: ASSM on the SAW tree

 for sufficiently large constants $C_2,C_3>0$.
 Note that here we choose $C_2$ and $C_3$ large so that the estimate above holds for any integer $d_j\ge 1$, although with sufficiently large $n$ we could absorb $C_3$ into $C_2$.
-This is because this estimate will be used again later when we do not have the assumption that $d_j\ge D_2$.
-Next we have
+This is because a similar estimate will be used again later when we do not have the assumption that $d_j\ge D_2$.